klintkanopka/lecture-slides/slides/lect-02/pages/02-arithmetic.md

 - `R`'s general behavior when things aren't the same length is to _recycle_ the shorter object
 - Behavior is the same regardless of order
-- Length of the output is the _maximum_ of the lenghts of the inputs
+- Length of the output is the _maximum_ of the lengths of the inputs
 - How does this work?
   - `R` will paste the shorter object to itself end-to-end until it matches the length of the longer object
   - If the longer object is an integer multiple of the length of the longer object, it does this silently